Love Live!: Films

 An anime film titled Love Live!
 Sunshine!!
 The School Idol Movie: Over the Rainbow was released on January 4, 2019 in Japan.
 An English dub of the film was released on February 25, 2020.
 The main staff and cast return to reprise their roles for the film.

+A trilogy of theatrical films based on the Love Live!
+Nijigasaki High School Idol Club began with the first film released in 2024.